DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

    }
    ```

-3. To the `FetchData.razor`, add the required code and layout elements.
+3. In `FetchData.razor`, add a selection column to the DxGrid, a popup that displays the operation's result and a button that a user can click to archive the selected post.

    _Pages/FetchData.razor_:
    ```razor